‘I owe a lot to that character’: Kaley Cuoco discusses her time on ‘The Big Bang Theory’ and issues a statement that will make fans freak out

 Is a ‘The Big Bang Theory’ spin-off in Kaley Cuoco’s future?

 Kaley Cuoco’s recent statement is no doubt music to many fans’ ears because it means there is a possibility of The Big Bang Theory returning.
 Or perhaps another spin-off could follow?
 Fans of the series will be familiar with the prequel, Young Sheldon, which follows the life of a young Sheldon Cooper (and gives you a better insight into how the theoretical particle physicist became who he is).
+In fact, Young Sheldon itself now has a spin-off with Georgie & Mandy’s First Marriage.
 Although we have to wait a little longer to see if Cuoco will ever become Penny again, she continues showing off her acting chops with her recent work on the Peacock series Based on a True Story.

 “I am so excited about it,” she told People of her work on the show, which has been renewed for a second season.
 “We had such a great time shooting season 1, and I think that we made an even better season 2.”
 As for what you can expect?
 “It’s very funny.
 It’s very dark … and I’m thrilled,” she said.